ba9f11ecc3497d9993b933fdc2bd61e5/temporary.chat-playbook/CONTRIBUTING.md

 - FEATURE/copy url to the clipboard & invite people on room creation
 ##### APP:
 - SECURITY/add [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP)
+- BUG-HIGH/page no longer refresh after a while idle.
-- BUG/room destroy dont parse arguments correctly if username have a space in it.
+- BUG-MEDIUM/room destroy dont parse arguments correctly if username have a space in it.
+- BUG-LOW/when in single room mode, destroying & recreating room too fast will cause issues (symlink of symlinks) have to dig further why
 - IMPROVEMENT/on room destroy : display message, update version (countdown?)
 - IMPROVEMENT/fix request entity too large issue (nginx) think of a decent quota
 - FEATURE/make a solution to use dynamic dns + let's encrypt for single room (does this already work? need to test)